 Airpaq - sustainable upcycling backpacks

 A play on words from airbag and backpack - Airpaq.
-The start-up produces backpacks and gym bags from waste materials from the automotive industry.
+The startup produces backpacks and gym bags from waste materials from the automotive industry.
 The materials either come from the scrap yard or are rejects from an automotive supplier.
-Instead of being thrown away, the material is then processed by Airpaq.
+Instead of ending up in the trash, the material is then further processed at Airpaq.

-At Airpaq airbags, old seatbelts and even seatbelt buckles are used.
-In this way, a cool and environmentally friendly rucksack or gym bag is created from actual scrap.
-By the way, no materials from crashed cars are used.
-To rule out any hygiene concerns, all fabrics are washed antibacterially at over 90 degrees, and belt buckles are cleaned and disinfected separately.
+At Airpaq airbags, old seat belts and even belt buckles are used.
+Thus, a cool and environmentally friendly backpack or gym bag is created again from actual scrap.
+Oh yes, no materials from crashed cars are used.
+To exclude hygienic concerns all fabrics are washed antibacterial at over 90 degrees, belt buckles are cleaned and disinfected separately.

 FREITAG - Sporty designs

 Bags made of truck tarpaulins, that is the concept of FRIDAY.
-Each bag is upcycled and unique, with laptop bags, rucksacks, travel bags and more on offer.
+Each bag is unique upcycling, offered laptop bags, backpacks, travel bags and more.
 Another advantage besides the ecological aspect is that the bags are waterproof.

 To make the material softer and more flexible, the truck tarpaulins are combined with a material made of PET bottles.